 2. Examine the Culture

 Every company is different, so take the time to properly examine the culture your organization has.
 Do managers have an open-door policy where people feel comfortable voicing their opinions?
 If not, why not?
 Is someone holding back communication?
 What do the employees think about speaking up?
 Do organizational leaders act when others communicate with them?
-Do they respond positively or with hostility?
-Always work to instill a sense of optimism with all communications.
+Do they practice active listening?
+With good communication, always work to instill a sense of optimism, care, and support.

 3. Confirm and Clarify